-The total number of shares of Stock reserved and available for distribution pursuant to stock options or other awards relating to Stock made under the Plan shall be 4,700,000 shares.
+The total number of shares of Stock reserved and available for distribution pursuant to stock options or other awards relating to Stock made under the Plan shall be 4,925,000 shares.
+Of these shares available for awards under this Plan, no more than 250,000 shall be available for distribution pursuant to Restricted Stock awards.
 Such shares may consist, in whole or in part, of authorized and unissued shares or treasury shares.
-The maximum number of shares with respect to which an employee may be granted options under this Plan during any fiscal year is 500,000.
+The maximum number of shares with respect to which an employee may be granted options or Stock Appreciation Rights under this Plan during any fiscal year is 500,000.
+The maximum number of shares with respect to which an employee may be granted Restricted Stock under this Plan during any fiscal year is 100,000.

-Subject to Section 6(b)(iv) below, if any shares of Stock that have been optioned cease to be subject to a Stock Option, such shares shall again be available for distribution in connection with future awards under the Plan.
+Subject to Section 6(b)(iv) below, if any Stock Option or Stock Appreciation Right is cancelled without having been fully exercised, or if any shares of Restricted Stock are forfeited or repurchased under Section 7(c)(iii) or any such award otherwise terminated, such shares shall again be available for distribution in connection with future awards under the Plan.

-In the event of any merger, reorganization, consolidation, recapitalization, stock dividend, stock split or other change in corporate structure affecting the Stock, such substitution or adjustment shall be made in the aggregate number of shares reserved for issuance under the Plan, in the number and option price of shares subject to outstanding Options granted under the Plan, and in the number of shares and base price subject to outstanding Stock Appreciation Rights granted under the Plan, as may be determined to be appropriate by the Committee, in its sole discretion, provided that the number of shares subject to any award shall always be a whole number.
+In the event of any merger, reorganization, consolidation, recapitalization, stock dividend, stock split or other change in corporate structure affecting the Stock, such substitution or adjustment shall be made in the aggregate number of shares reserved for issuance under the Plan, in the number and option price of shares subject to outstanding Options granted under the Plan, and in the number of shares and base price subject to outstanding Stock Appreciation Rights granted under the Plan, and in the number of shares subject to other outstanding awards granted under the Plan as may be determined to be appropriate by the Committee, in its sole discretion, provided that the number of shares subject to any award shall always be a whole number.
 Such adjusted option price shall also be used to determine the amount payable by the Company upon the exercise of any Stock Appreciation Right associated with any Stock Option.
 In addition, the Committee, in its sole discretion, shall determine the amount of cash to which the recipient of a Stock Appreciation Right not associated with an Option shall be entitled upon exercise so that there will be no increase or decrease in the cash to which the recipient shall be entitled upon exercise by reason of such event.
-In addition, in the event of any merger or other corporate transaction or event which results in shares of Stock being purchased for cash, or being exchanged for or converted into cash or the right to receive cash, the Committee, in its sole discretion, and on such terms and conditions as it deems appropriate, may provide that any Stock Option, or Stock Appreciation Right, shall be converted into the right to receive an amount of cash equal to the amount of cash, if any, that would have been received, in the event of such merger or corporate transaction or event, if such Stock Option, or Stock Appreciation Right, had been fully exercisable or payable, or vested and had been exercised or paid immediately prior to such merger or other corporate transaction or event to the extent of the cash value thereof, and, upon such conversion, such Stock Option, or Stock Appreciation Right, which, under the terms of such merger or other corporate transaction or event, would have no cash value) shall be cancelled.
+In addition, in the event of any merger or other corporate transaction or event which results in shares of Stock being purchased for cash, or being exchanged for or converted into cash or the right to receive cash, the Committee, in its sole discretion, and on such terms and conditions as it deems appropriate, may provide that any Stock Option, Stock Appreciation Right, or Restricted Stock shall be converted into the right to receive an amount of cash equal to the amount of cash, if any, that would have been received, in the event of such merger or corporate transaction or event, if such Stock Option, Stock Appreciation Right, or Restricted Stock had been fully exercisable or payable, or vested and had been exercised or paid immediately prior to such merger or other corporate transaction or event to the extent of the cash value thereof, and, upon such conversion, such Stock Option, Stock Appreciation Right, or Restricted Stock (including any such Stock Option, Stock Appreciation Right, or Restricted Stock which, under the terms of such merger or other corporate transaction or event, would have no cash value) shall be cancelled.